ibm-cloud-docs/activity-tracker/config_preset_api.md

 - You can use the **PUT** method to modify a preset.
 - You can use the **DELETE** method to delete a preset.

 Before you run any automated tasks, consider doing a back up of your account configuration resources.
 You can use the back up to restore the resources, to the state before any change is applied, if you encounter problems.
-See [Export the configuration of resources in a logging instance](/docs/activity-tracker?topic=activity-tracker-reuse_resource_definitions#rrd_export_config).
+See [Export the configuration of resources in an auditing instance](/docs/activity-tracker?topic=activity-tracker-reuse_resource_definitions#rrd_export_config).
 {: tip}